Preparing to Apply

 How do I apply?

 You must apply online via the Law School Admission Council (LSAC) electronic application service.
 If you have trouble or require technical assistance with the online service, please contact the LSAC Help Desk at 215-968-1393.
 Read more about the application process here.

 When is the application deadline?

 The general rolling admissions priority deadline is March 1.
+Applicants who apply after March 1 may not hear a decision until after April 1.
 Please find EDO and other deadlines here.

 Do I qualify for an application fee waiver?

 The $70.00 application fee is automatically waived for applications submitted by the fee waiver deadline listed on our application page.
 Your LSAC Credential Assembly Service (CAS) report, transcript, letter(s) of recommendation, and LSAT or GRE score can be submitted after that date.

 Early Decision Option

 Can I apply early decision?

 Currently we offer two binding Early Decision Options with application deadlines in December and January.
 If admitted to AUWCL as an Early Decision Option candidate, you must enroll at AUWCL, withdraw all applications at other law schools regardless of your status and not initiate any new applications.
 A non-refundable deposit of $900 is due by January 11 (Round 1) or March 8 (Round 2).
 Please find more information about our Early Decision Option here.

 Full-Time & Part-Time Divisions